 Preparing the Seal for Installation

-Carefully examine the new seal for any evidence of damage or careless handling.
+Examine the new seal for evidence of damage or handling damage.

 Some seals are lubricated before packaging to prevent rusting or oxidation during storage.
 Do not remove this factory lubrication.
 Other seals may require lubrication before installation.
 Follow the seal manufacturer's recommendation.
-If lubrication is needed, use a light film of wheel end lubricant .
+If lubrication is needed, use a light film of the same type of wheel end lubricant used in the hub being serviced.

-Bearing Cup Installation: Ferrous Hubs
+Bearing Cup Installation: Iron Hubs

-If a bearing cup has to be replaced , care should be taken not to create burrs or otherwise damage the cup or cup seats.
-The cup seats should be inspected for burrs or nicks and repaired to ensure bearings seat properly.
+If a bearing race/cup has to be replaced, be careful not to create burrs or damage the cup or cup seats.
+Cup seats should be inspected for burrs or nicks and repaired to ensure bearings seat properly.
 If the hub bore is scored or damaged, the hub should be replaced.
 Proper drivers should be used to install cups to prevent bearing damage.
 The hub bore should provide a press fit.
 Use a 0.001" to 0.002" feeler gauge to ensure the cup is fully seated against the shoulder of the bearing bore.
+Avoid misalignment to assure against premature bearing or seal issues.
+Misalignment is a popular cause for bearing and seal issues.

 Bearing Cup Installation: Aluminum Hubs Clean and inspect the bearing bore and cup seat.
 Remove nicks, burrs, and foreign material.
 If the bore is scored or damaged, the hub should be replaced.
 The hub bore should provide a press fit.

-To install a new cup in an aluminum hub, TMC recommends that the hub be heated evenly throughout in an oven at 175-205°F or in boiling water.
-Hub temperatures can be checked by using a temperature probe such as a thermocouple or temperature sensitive wax markers which are widely available from temperature measuring equipment suppliers.
+To install a new cup in an aluminum hub, TMC recommends that the hub be heated evenly throughout in an oven at 175-205°F. Hub temperatures can be checked by using a temperature probe or touchless Infrared Thermometer.
 To ease assembly, the cup may also be chilled.
-Cooling the cup in a freezer to 32°F or below will further ease the installation, if desired.
-Remove the aluminum hub from the oven or water and carefully drop in the new bearing cup being certain it is fully seated.
+Cooling the cup in a freezer to 32°F or below will ease the installation.
+CAUTION: NEVER COOL BELOW -65°F. Install the new bearing cup being certain it is fully seated.
 It may be necessary to tap the cup with an installation tool or a soft steel bar and a mallet to fully seat it.
-If the cup is loose, allow a few seconds for it to heat up and secure itself before moving the hub.
-Use a 0.001" to 0.002" feeler gauge to ensure the cup is fully seated against the shoulder of the bearing bore.
+If the cup is loose, allow a few seconds for it to normalize with the hub temperature.
+Use a 0.001" - 0.002" feeler gauge to ensure the cup is fully seated against the hub shoulder.

 WHEEL SEAL AND BEARING INSTALLATION PROCEDURES

-NOTE: It is very important to follow manufacturers' installation procedures.
-Use a bearing cup and cone from the same manufacturer.
+NOTE: Follow manufacturers' installation procedures.
+Always use a bearing cup and cone from the same manufacturer replacing them as a set.
+This assures the internal geometries match and improve hub performance and minimize seal leaks.

 After the bore, spindle, seal, wear ring (where applicable), and bearing have been examined and prepared , the wheel seal is ready for installation.